Aafalah/PDF-maldoc-detection/README.md

 - Executable dropping through JavaScript, which uses the module: "*adobe_pdf_embedded_exe*".
 - Executable dropping without JavaScript,  which uses the module: "*adobe_pdf_embedded_exe_nojs"*.

-In this section, we'll analyze a sample of both files.
+In this section, we'll analyse a sample of both files.

 #### Adobe_pdf_embedded_exe
 Let's start this analysis with PeePDF.